-The proposed site is not located within 32m of any watercourse or surface water body.
-There is an artificial dam approximately 175m west of the site.
+The proposed site (red dot) is not located within 32m of any watercourse or surface water body.
+There is an artificial wetland approximately 230m north-east of the site.
 Dalrivier watercourse is approximately 600m west of the proposed site.
 The proposed site is not located within a Critical Biodiversity Area ("CBA") or Ecological Support Area ("ESA").
-Please figure 3 below.
+Please refer to figure 5 below.